-- (a) JODCO Lower Zakum Limited has been newly included due to establishment of the company. - (b) INPEX Financial Services Singapore PTE.
-LTD. and INPEX E&P Mexico, S.A. de C.V. have been newly included due to an increase in materiality of the companies. - (c) INPEX West Congo Petroleum, Ltd. and INPEX UK Ltd. have been excluded due to completion of liquidation. - (d) INPEX Natuna Ltd. has been excluded due to execution of share transfer. - (2) Names of major non-consolidated subsidiaries
+- (a) INPEX Solutions, LTD. and JODCO Exploration Limited have been newly included due to establishment of the company. - (b) INPEX Canada, Ltd. has been excluded due to a merger. - (c) INPEX North Peru, Ltd. has been excluded due to completion of liquidation. - (2) Names of major non-consolidated subsidiaries